ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on relearning the art of doing nothing.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on boredom as a rare privilege.

 ---